YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 3.1.
 Own password change
 After you have the password from the administrator change it immidiately after login from the &lt;&lt;app&gt;&gt;/list/users page.
 You can see only your own password - once you have updated it it gets stored encrypted in the database and even the user administrator cannot read it in clear text.

+### 3.2.
+Your Security
+Every user except the administrator can see ONLY his/her own user details.
+Even the instance administrator cannot see your password, but of course he/she can reset it for you.
+The qto by itself DOES NOT store any personal details for tracking you on the web, nor will it sell your personal data.
+Like NEVER!
+In fact we recommend providing as little personal data as possible - even by not using real personal names.

+### 3.3.
+Logout from the application
+You can logout from the application from the left menu.
+Click the upper right button to open the left menu and click the bottom "logout" link.
+This will clear your session for ONLY this project as well.

 ## 4. THE HOME PAGE